psychon-night/bypass-youtube-adblock-blocker/README.md

 10. Go to any YouTube video and press the Ctrl, Shift, and R keys at the same time (you only need to do this the first time)

 Happy YouTubing!

+# HELP!
+Request Inteceptor's settings won't open!!

+This is a known issue, the extension is poorly designed For Firefox, open this link: moz-extension://411c0429-1f7b-4a20-b4c5-9b9a6f8b8524/index.html For Chrome, Edge, and Chromium, use this link: chrome-extension://bfgblailifedppfilabonohepkofbkpm/index.html